-SoftBank Group Corp.
-(SFTBY) CEO Masayoshi Son on Q4 2020 Results - Earnings Call Transcript

 Operator

-So floor is yours.
+[Operator Instructions] So floor is yours.

 Unidentified Analyst

-My name is Owada [ph] from Nikkei Paper.
-Can you hear me okay.
+My name is Owada [ph] from Nikkei Newspaper.
+Can you hear me okay?

 Masayoshi Son